epccs/Driver/ICSP/README.md

 ```
 74LVCO7A input are tolerant to 5.5V
 74LVCO7A supply on target side can range from 1.65V to 5.5V
-When used for in-circuit programming consult the MCU datasheet for valid programming voltages.
+When used for in-circuit programming consult the MCU datasheet for valid programming voltages (AVR seems to mostly be 2V7 to 5V).
 ```

 ## Mounting